mikf/gallery-dl/README.rst

     $ gallery-dl "r:https://pastebin.com/raw/FLwrCYsT"

-If a sites address is nonstandard for its extractor you can prefix the URL with the extractor's name to force the use of a specific extractor:
+If a site's address is nonstandard for its extractor, you can prefix the URL with the extractor's name to force the use of a specific extractor:

 .. code:: bash